Cheddarman/Html-day-2/readme.md

 Challenge #1.2: Make sure your project is safe!
 Create a git repository containing your project files and upload it to Github.
 Goal #1.2: Submit your Github URL below.

 COMPLETED

+Adventure Mode
+Challenge #2.1: Let's practice writing some custom HTML as well.
+Follow the pattern in index.html and add 3 more Octocats to your web page.
+Use the Octodex at http://octodex.github.com if you need some images, or draw your own and include them in your Github repository!
+Goal #2.1: Submit your updated Github URL below.

+COMPLETED